San Diego Trolley: Proposed Purple Line

 The Purple Line is a proposed San Diego Trolley line that would run from San Ysidro Transit Center at the United States–Mexico border to Kearny Mesa with a possible extension to Carmel Valley.
 It would run along, or close to I-805 and I-15.

 In April 2011, the San Diego Association of Governments (SANDAG) released a draft of its 2050 Regional Transportation Plan, which was approved by the SANDAG Board of Directors on October 28, 2011.
-An inland Trolley line from San Ysidro to Kearny Mesa, though not yet called the Purple Line, was included in the plan.
+An inland trolley line from San Ysidro to Kearny Mesa, though not yet called the Purple Line, was included in the plan.

 In 2016, SANDAG had a measure on the ballot to fund development of the Purple Line.
 It failed to pass.

-In April 2019, the MTS again included the Purple Line in a final version of a November ballot initiative to increase the countywide sales tax by a half-cent to fund future transit plans.
+In April 2019, MTS again included the Purple Line in a final version of a November ballot initiative to increase the countywide sales tax by a half-cent to fund future transit plans.
 In April 2020, MTS decided not to pursue the transit tax ballot initiative.

+Cross-Border Trolley and other project at San Ysidro

+Although the current Blue Line ends at San Ysidro Transit Center, just north of the Mexico–United States border, future plans for the Blue Line to continue into Tijuana are awaiting approval.
+If it is to be made, the Blue Line would be extended 1 mile or 1.5 miles on an elevated trackage into a new Tijuana station.
+This proposal for a "Cross-Border Trolley", supported by SANDAG and officials in Baja California, could take 8 years to complete.

+Other projects

+Additionally, the 2021 SANDAG regional plan contains proposals for additional rail lines to be implemented by 2050.
+These include a tram line (known simply as "Tram 555") from downtown to Hillcrest via Logan Heights; Commuter Rail 581 and 581B, connecting El Cajon to downtown and the Central Mobility Hub (a proposed transit center at San Diego International Airport), respectively; and Commuter Rail 583, which will connect the Central Mobility Hub with San Ysidro.